SalesforceLabs/pop/docs/index.md

 ### Share the Program with Agents and Translators

 Program owners share the program with agents and translators by using the **Share** button.
+Read only access is all that is needed for agents to interact with the program.
 Program admin needs to ensure that these users should be assigned an appropriate permission set.

 ### Activate Program and On-Board Agents